guilherme-goncalves793/guilherme-goncalves793.github.io/_writeups/koncha_seccon2022.md

 permalink: /writeups/seccon2022/koncha
 ---

-## koncha

-koncha was a easy pwn challenge from SECCON 2022 quals
+> koncha was a easy pwn challenge from SECCON 2022 quals

 ## Analysis